fpteko/Use-Cases/README.md

 # Use-Cases
 # Description
-This is the use case diagram that dive deep into the action taken by a user and the affect and risk it takes
+This is the use case diagram that dive deep into the action taken by a user and the affect and risk it takes.

-10. Use Cases

 Use Case 1: Switch Dashboard View to Player View